 Click Save button.

-The objective of this section is to create a user called Britta Simon in FileCloud.
-FileCloud supports just-in-time provisioning, which is by default enabled.
+In this section, a user called Britta Simon is created in FileCloud.
+FileCloud supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
-A new user is created during an attempt to access FileCloud if it doesn't exist yet.
+If a user doesn't already exist in FileCloud, a new one is created after authentication.

 If you need to create a user manually, you need to contact the FileCloud Client support team.

-When you click the FileCloud tile in the Access Panel, you should get automatically signed-on to your FileCloud application.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the FileCloud tile in the My Apps, this will redirect to FileCloud Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.